Pregnancy after tubal reversal: How long before I will be ready to try to conceive?

 Three things need to be done the minute you miss a menstrual period.
 You need to get one of the urine stick tests.
 If that is positive, you need to get a quantitative blood pregnancy test [called an HCG test].
 The third thing is a vaginal ultrasound to make sure the baby is in the womb.

 A primary concern is the risk of ectopic [tubular] pregnancy – it is greater after tubal ligation reversal than if your tubes had never been tied.
 Ectopic pregnancies can be dangerous, even rarely fatal, but that is not why we are so concerned.
-If you catch an ectopic pregnancy early, it can be treated with medicine and the tube is saved.
+If you catch an ectopic pregnancy early, it can be treated with medicine, and the tube is saved.

 Getting Pregnant After My Tubal Reversal Surgery

 Natural Cycle is exactly what it implies.
-It uses one’s own cycle in conjunction with timed intercourse, intrauterine insemination or therapeutic donor insemination.
-One may have intercourse every other day starting on cycle day 11 or choose to use an ovulation detection kit to determine the LH (leutinizing hormone surge) and have intercourse 12 hours after the surge and again in 24 hours after the surge.
+It uses one’s own cycle in conjunction with timed intercourse, intrauterine insemination, or therapeutic donor insemination.
+One may have intercourse every other day starting on cycle day 11 or choose to use an ovulation detection kit to determine the LH (leutinizing hormone surge) and have intercourse 12 hours after the surge and again 24 hours after the surge.
 Ovulation usually occurs 24 to 32 hours after the LH surge.

 Clomiphene and Femera are administered for five days during the early menstrual cycle.
 Some clinicians prescribe the drug from the 5th through the 9th day of the cycle.
 However, we prefer that the drugs be taken from cycle day 1 through 5 because there is some evidence that the earlier the drug is administered, the more likely it is to promote the development of the optimal number of follicles (fluid-filled spaces in the ovaries that contain the maturing eggs and produce the hormone estrogen) without affecting the lining of the uterus.